Rainbow-Dreamer/sf2_loader/README.md

 Then, there are some important and necessary steps to configure this package in order to use it on macOS:

-Firstly, you need to install fluidsynth on macOS, the easiest way to install ffmpeg in macOS is using homebrew.
-You need to make sure you have installed homebrew in macOS first, and then run `brew install fluidsynth` in terminal, and waiting for fluidsynth to be installed.
+Firstly, you need to install fluidsynth on macOS, the easiest way to install ffmpeg in macOS is using MacPorts.
+You need to make sure you have installed MacPorts in macOS first, you can refer to this [link](https://www.macports.org/install.php) for installation instructions.
+Then run `sudo port install fluidsynth` in terminal, and waiting for fluidsynth to be installed.

-If you haven't installed homebrew before and cannot find a good way to install homebrew, here I will provide a very easy way to install homebrew on macOS, thanks from Ferenc Yim's answer from this [Stack Overflow question](https://stackoverflow.com/questions/29910217/homebrew-installation-on-mac-os-x-failed-to-connect-to-raw-githubusercontent-com):

-open this [link](https://raw.githubusercontent.com/Homebrew/install/master/install.sh) in your browser, right-click and save it to your computer, and then open a terminal and run it with:
-`/bin/bash path-to/install.sh`, and waiting for homebrew to be installed.

-Secondly, you need to install ffmpeg on macOS (the same reason as in Windows), you can just run this command in terminal to install ffmpeg on macOS using homebrew:
+Secondly, you need to install ffmpeg on macOS (the same reason as in Windows), you can just run this command in terminal to install ffmpeg on macOS using MacPorts:
 ```
-brew install ffmpeg
+sudo port install ffmpeg
 ```

 ### Install audioop-lts (Python >=3.13)